lukethomas27/HealthForge/README.md

-# MediBridge (HealthForge)
+# HealthForge

-**MediBridge** is a modern healthcare communication platform designed to solve the "information gap" in patient care.
+**HealthForge** is a modern healthcare communication platform designed to solve the "information gap" in patient care.
 Research shows that patients retain less than 20% of what they are told during medical appointments.
 MediBridge bridges this gap by transforming complex clinical consultations into actionable, plain-language health plans for patients, while providing doctors with high-fidelity transcriptions and AI-assisted diagnostic insights.

 ## 🚀 Key Features